This year, the Whitewater Center, at 5000 Whitewater Center Parkway, is presenting two new winter activities: Ice Skating and Lights.

 Parking is $6.

-The first day for both activities is Tuesday, November 19th, 2019.
+The first day for both activities was Tuesday, November 19th, 2019.
 They will both continue through mid-February.
-They’re tentatively scheduled to run until February 16th.
+They’re scheduled to run until February 17th.

 Ice Skating at the Whitewater Center